 Then, there’s durability.
 Tennis shoes have to put up with a lot of pressure.
 Even the perfect combo of comfort and support won’t matter if they fall apart too soon.

 Finally, you want your shoes to be lightweight and breathable.
 These qualities usually go hand in hand, but not necessarily.

 There’s always a trade-off, though.
 The lighter the shoes, the harder it gets to provide comfort and stability.
-Some models are good at all departments, while others place more emphasis on certain features.
+Some models are good in all departments, while others place more emphasis on certain features.